 8 Key Steps to Perform ETL Testing

-ETL Testing is the process which is designed to verify and validate the ETL process in order to reduce data redundancy and information loss.
+ETL Testing is the process that is designed to verify and validate the ETL process in order to reduce data redundancy and information loss.
 As Testing is a vague concept, there are no predefined rules to perform Testing.

 However, the ETL Testing process can be broken down into 8 broad steps that you can refer to while performing Testing: